 Owning a condo unit is different from having your own home.
 One major difference is that your ownership is on the condo alone and not the building it’s located in.
 The condo corporation’s insurance policy will only have coverage for the building and all common areas.

-That’s why condo owners should consider getting a condo insurance policy of their own.
+That’s why condo owners and tenants should consider getting a condo insurance policy of their own.

 Similarities Between Home Insurance and Condo Insurance

 Both condo and home insurance dwelling coverage guarantee costs for the repair or rebuilding of your unit or home dwelling.
 In the event that heavy storms, fire, and earthquakes hit, you’ll be eligible for these types of claims.